jenkins-x-quickstarts/node-http-watch-pipeline-activity/README.md

-# node
+# watch pipeline activities using node

-Simple Hello World that listens on localhost:8080
+Simple example to show watching the custom resource definition PipelineActivities

+In order to see the pipeline